owusuoppongemmanuel/alx_html_css/headphones/README.md

-This is a simple landing page
+This is a simple landing page created from scratch to give a fair idea about Flexbox